-10.2 RECRUITMENT
+10.2 Recruitment

 For the cluster randomised trial with a no consent model, participants will not be approached to join the trial, making the traditional concept of recruitment redundant.
-Information about the trial will be on display in the relevant clinical areas and written information will be provided on request (e.g. PIS).
+Information about the trial will be on display in the relevant clinical areas and written information will be provided on request (e.g. a participant information sheet).
 Information will also be provided to women (on request) on how to withdraw their data via the national data opt-out process (or devolved nation equivalent) if they wish to.